Your shopping cart is empty!

 MAKE A FEEL GOOD LIST

-Keep a list of at least 5 things that make you feel amazing and aim to fit as many into your week as possible; this could be as simple as dancing around the house while you take a nostalgic trip through your playlists, taking an extra yoga class, watching the sunrise or even watching a TV show that makes you laugh out loud (Friends, is my choice - makes me laugh every time!).
-Choose what works for you but be sure that it supports you on your path.
+Keep a list of at least 5 things that make you feel amazing and aim to fit as many into your week as possible; this could be as simple as dancing around the house while you take a nostalgic trip through your playlists, taking a restorative yoga class, watching the sunrise or even watching some feel-good TV that makes you laugh - old episodes of Friends always work for me!
+Choose what works for you and be sure to keep it simple.

-I’m all for comfort on those days when life just doesn’t feel good, but I draw the line at unhealthy food because putting junk into our bodies is never going to help us heal.
-Even if it feels great in the moment, you know that the effect soon wears off and you’re left feeling worse than before.
-But, if bad food choices have become a habit, it can take a while to change.
-Be gentle with yourself and take as many small steps as you need; try replacing a few sugary snacks with fruit and exchange the caffeinated drinks for an extra glass of chilled water.
+I’m all for comfort on those days when life just doesn’t feel good, but I draw the line at unhealthy food because it’s a step backwards - even if it can feel good in the moment.
+Poor food choices can become a habit and take a while to change and so be gentle with yourself.
+Take as many small steps as you need; try replacing a few sugary snacks with fruit and exchange the caffeinated drinks for an extra glass of chilled water.
+Each simple choice will help you feel better and more in control of your healing.

 AUTHOR: LEANNA DOOLIN